-7.2 Sharing sensitive data
+6.2 Sharing sensitive data

-When sharing files containing pupil-level or staff-level data outside of Cambridgeshire's internal email system or network files must be password encrypted.
+When sharing files containing pupil-level or staff-level data outside of Cambridgeshire's internal email system or network, files must be password encrypted.
 These files should not be saved onto storage devices.
 Therefore:

-- Encryption is not required when: - sharing information within the school (including shared folders which have staff-only access) - emailing files to @cambridgeshire.gov.uk and @schoolname.cambs.sch.uk email addresses - Sending data though S2S or COLLECT secure data transfer system - o There is no pupil-level data in the file, eg planning, worksheets, etc - Encryption is required when: - transferring pupil-level data outside the county network, eg to @nhs.net email addresses, @epm.co.uk - Using cloud-based storage (after appropriate risk assessment)
+- Encryption is not required when: - sharing information within the school (including shared folders which have staff-only access) - o emailing files to @cambridgeshire.gov.uk and @schoolname.cambs.sch.uk email addresses - Sending data though S2S or COLLECT secure data transfer system - There is no pupil-or staff-level data in the file, eg it is planning, worksheets, etc - Encryption is required when:

+- o transferring pupil- or staff-level data outside the county network, eg to @nhs.net email addresses, @epm.co.uk - Using cloud-based storage (after appropriate risk assessment)

-7.3 Deleting Files
+6.3 Deleting Files

-While children and staff remain part of the Folymere School Community, files, videos and digital images will be stored centrally on the server.
+While children and staff remain part of the Folwmere School Community, files, videos and digital images will be stored centrally on the server.
 These files will be stored on the school computers for up to one academic year upon leaving the school community.
-It is the responsibility of the ICT subject leader to delete appropriate files.
+It is the responsibility of the Computing subject leader to delete appropriate files.